sunjohabdurazck/QueeueLens/README.md

     └── services/               # QueueService, UserService, AuditService
 ```

-The Flutter app follows **clean architecture** per feature (data → domain → presentation), using Riverpod for state management and GetIt for dependency injection.
-The admin panel is a PHP MVC application authenticating via Firebase REST API with server-side session fingerprinting.
+The Flutter app follows **clean architecture** per feature (data → domain → presentation), using Riverpod for reactive state and GetIt for dependency injection.
+The admin panel is a PHP MVC application authenticating via the Firebase REST API with server-side session fingerprinting.

 ---